nosna/planes_after_planes/README.md

 Q3: Is there any security problem when I use this extension?

-A3: This is just a refresh tool and finds a specific element to detect if it currently has an available delivery window.
+A3: This is just a refresh tool and finds a specific element to detect if it currently has an available flight.
 Therefore, it does not have a security problem.